chbndrhnns/pycharm-plugin-connexion/.junie/memory/errors.md

     "ROOT CAUSE": "The Python plugin is not declared/loaded, so language=\"Python\" cannot be resolved.", "PROJECT NOTE": "Add Python plugin dependency: in plugin.xml <depends>com.jetbrains.python</depends> and in Gradle intellij.plugins include \"com.jetbrains.python\".", "NEW INSTRUCTION": "WHEN plugin.xml uses language=\"Python\" THEN declare com.jetbrains.python dependency and Gradle intellij.plugins"
 }

+[2025-12-09 11:24] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "run_test",
+    "ERROR": "Chooser option 'local' not found",
+    "ROOT CAUSE": "The new local-scope population option is not implemented or added to the chooser list.", "PROJECT NOTE": "PopulateArgumentsIntention builds chooser items from PopulateOptions.ALL_OPTIONS/NON_RECURSIVE_OPTIONS; extend PopulateOptions (plus label()) to add a 'use locals' variant and include it only when at least one parameter name matches a local symbol.", "NEW INSTRUCTION": "WHEN building chooser items for PopulateArguments THEN include 'use locals' option if any local name matches"
+}

+[2025-12-09 11:26] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "run_test",
+    "ERROR": "Chooser lacked expected 'local' option",
+    "ROOT CAUSE": "The new test expects a chooser item for using local symbols, but PopulateOptions/Intention code does not define or render such an option yet.", "PROJECT NOTE": "Add a new PopulateOptions variant (e.g., useLocalScope=true) to ALL_OPTIONS/NON_RECURSIVE_OPTIONS and update label() so the chooser shows a 'from locals' item.", "NEW INSTRUCTION": "WHEN tests expect a new chooser option THEN add and render that option before running tests" }

+[2025-12-09 11:29] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "Gradle (:test)",
+    "ERROR": "Chooser item containing 'local' not found", "ROOT CAUSE": "The new test expects a chooser option for locals, but the option and label are not implemented yet.", "PROJECT NOTE": "Chooser entries are rendered via PopulateOptions.label(); tests should select by that exact label text.", "NEW INSTRUCTION": "WHEN writing chooser-selection tests THEN match the exact PopulateOptions.label() string" }

+[2025-12-09 11:31] - Updated by Junie - Error analysis
+{
+    "TYPE": "missing context",
+    "TOOL": "run_test",
+    "ERROR": "Unresolved reference in test source file", "ROOT CAUSE": "The new test references PopulateArgumentsIntentionHooks, which is not defined in the project.", "PROJECT NOTE": "Chooser stubbing must use an existing hook; if none exists, add a test-only hooks object under the same package to expose a mutable PopupHost for tests.", "NEW INSTRUCTION": "WHEN a test references helper hooks THEN verify they exist or add a test-only stub in test sources" }